-onal data oplete this section three times per ED- at the start of ort of the QIP; at the end of the QIP) the QIP; One year Q1 Does the ED have a named mental health lead? • Yes No Q2 Is there a policy in place for assessing and observing patients at medium/high risk of self-harm, suicide or leaving before assessment and treatment are complete? • Yes No Q3 Is there a policy in place which clearly states when patients can or cannot be searched? • Yes No Q4 Is there an appropriate room available for assessment and assistance of patients with mental health needs?
-This room should meet PLAN accreditation standards. • Yes No Q5 Is there an appropriate area in ED available where patients with mental health problem could be observed? (e.g. A designated quieter / safer area than a regular cubicle) • Yes No Q6 Does the ED have a policy of parallel assessment of physical and mental health needs where possible? • Yes No Q7 Is there a Policy in place for: a.
+Organisational data (please complete this section three times per ED- at the start of the QIP; One year after the start of the QIP; at the end of the QIP) Does the ED have a named mental health lead? р Yes No Q2 Is there a policy in place for assessing and observing Yes patients at medium/high risk of self-harm, suicide or Nο leaving before assessment and treatment are complete?
+Q3 Is there a policy in place which clearly states when Yes patients can or cannot be searched?
+No Q4 Is there an appropriate room available for Yes assessment and assistance of patients with mental No health needs?
+This room should meet PLAN accreditation standards.
+Q5 Is there an appropriate area in ED available where Yes patients with mental health problem could be No observed? (e.g. A designated quieter / safer area than a regular cubicle) Q6 Does the ED have a policy of parallel assessment of Yes physical and mental health needs where possible?
+No Q7 Is there a Policy in place for: Yes No a.
 Restrictive intervention? b.
-Rapid tranquilisation? • Yes No Yes No Q8 Does the ED have a policy for patients under the relevant policing and mental health legislation?
-Including section 297 (Scotland), section 130 (Northern Ireland) or section 136 (England and Wales) to ensure safety, dignity, and timely management. • Yes No Q9 Is there an appropriate programme in place to train:a.
-ED nurses and / or health care assistants in mental health and mental capacity issues?b.
-ED doctors in mental health and mental capacity issues? • Yes No Yes No
+Rapid tranquilisation?
+Yes No Q8 Does the ED have a policy for patients under the Yes relevant policing and mental health legislation?
+No Including section 297 (Scotland), section 130 (Northern Ireland) or section 136 (England and Wales) to ensure safety, dignity, and timely management.

+Is there an appropriate programme in place to train:

+b.
+ED doctors in mental health and mental